mako-taco/dipstick/README.md

-# Dipstick
+`# Dipstick

-Dependency injection framework built for typescript.
-No decorators or special symbols required!

-## Features

-- 🔒 **Type-safe** - Full TypeScript support with type checking
-- 🏗️ **Code Generation** - Automatically generates implementations
-- 📦 **Module-based** - Organize dependencies into modules
-- 🧩 **Component-based** - Build components that depend on modules
-- 🔄 **Lifecycle Management** - Support for both reusable and transient instances
-- 🛠️ **CLI Tool** - Easy to use command-line interface
+A dependency injection framework for TypeScript that uses code generation to create type-safe dependency injection containers.

 ## Installation